Impact investingTrendsetter in impact investing

 We make impact investing scalable

-ACTIAM offers capital and knowledge and develop small initiatives into scalable investments.We monitor the progress, measure the impact, prepare reports and safeguard the robustness of the process.
-We are also active in the professional development of the sector.
+It is ACTIAM's mission for impact investing to bridge the funding gap by creating non-listed investment solutions catalysing the transition towards a sustainable society.
+We develop small initiatives into scalable investments.We monitor the progress, measure the impact, prepare reports and safeguard the robustness of the process.
+We actively contribute to making the impact investing sector more professional.
 In 2018, ACTIAM was the co-author of the 'PRI Impact Investing Marketing Map' of the United Nations Principles for Responsible Investments.

-Track record ACTIAM Institutional Microfinance Fund III (AIMF III)
+Track record ACTIAM Financial Inclusion Fund (previously ACTIAM Institutional Microfinance Fund III -AIMF III)

-The AIMF III applies the sector-specific responsible principles of the Principles for Investors in Inclusive Finance (PIIF) and achieved the highest rating A+ (2018).
+The ACTIAM Financial Inclusion Fund applies the sector-specific responsible principles of the Principles for Investors in Inclusive Finance (PIIF) and achieved the highest rating A+ (2020).

 We keep innovating